mne-tools/mne-bids-pipeline/docs/source/getting_started/basic_usage.md

         ```
         Please see the MNE-BIDS documentation for more information.

-- the **data is anonymized** before running the Study Template if you
+- the **data is anonymized** before running the pipeline if you
-  require anonymization, as the Study Template itself does not allow for anonymization.
+  require anonymization, as the pipeline itself does not allow for anonymization.

     ??? info "Why?"
         This was a conscious design decision, not a technical